-The campus community and general public are invited to a panel discussion on Sunday, March 8, 2015, and film screenings at the College and select regional theaters, including the Jacob Burns Film Center in Pleasantville, NY, on Thursday, February 12.
+The campus community and general public are invited to a panel discussion on Sunday, March 8, 2015, and film screenings at the College and select regional theaters.
 Program partners include the Rosendale Theatre Collective and Spark Media Project (formerly known as Children's Media Project), and Wave Farm.

-More information on Public Programs can be found here.
+More information on Public Programs can be found on our Special Events page.

 ABOUT THE VIDEOFREEX

 Videofreex was one of the pioneer production groups that formed when consumer video was first introduced in the late 1960s.
 Over the nine years as a collective, they produced several thousand videotapes, installations, and multimedia events and trained hundreds of videomakers in the brand new video medium.
 The core members of the Videofreex, many of whom are active today as artists, journalists, and media makers, include Skip Blumberg, Nancy Cain, David Cort, Bart Friedman, Davidson Gigliotti, Mary Curtis Ratcliff, Parry Teasdale, Carol Vontobel, Ann Woodward, and the late Chuck Kennedy.
 The Videofreex established their archive at Video Data Bank, Chicago, in 2001, and are the subjects of a forthcoming documentary film by Jenny Raskin and Jon Nealon.